kihyoun/system/README.md

 The NGINX Proxy Services handle each different Networks.
 One for Production, for for the Beta Test (both SSL Secured), and one for the dynamic [Review Apps](https://docs.gitlab.com/ee/ci/review_apps/) Network.

-The NGINX Proxies create 3 independent Subnetworks:
+The NGINX Proxies create up to three independent Subnetworks for each Project:

-* nginx-proxy_prod
+* projectname_prod
-* nginx-proxy_beta
+* projectname_prod_beta
-* nginx-proxy_review
+* projectname_prod_review

 If the NGINX Proxy gets incoming Traffic from the NGINX Master, the Traffic will be sent to the Container running in the same Network, with the matching VIRTUAL_HOST.
 See the [Gitlab CI Example from System-Web](https://github.com/kihyoun/system-web/blob/main/.gitlab-ci.yml#L70)